Selecting Energy Efficient Inputs using Graph Structure: Introduction

 \section{Introduction}

-Many of the systems we interact with every day are described by complex networks such as social media \cite{bovet2019influence}, the power grid \cite{arianos2009power,pagani2013power}, the world wide web \cite{barabasi2000scale}, and our own biology \cite{sporns2013structure}.
+Many of the systems we interact with every day are described by complex networks such as social media \citep{bovet2019influence}, the power grid \citep{arianos2009power,pagani2013power}, the world wide web \citep{barabasi2000scale}, and our own biology \citep{sporns2013structure}.
 As our ability to describe these complex networked systems improves, attention has increasingly turned to our ability to influence, or control, these systems with external signals.
-For example, targeted media campaigns (both beneficial and malicious) on social media platforms have proven to be incredibly effective \cite{grinberg2019fake}, or as our knowledge of human pharmacology grows, multi-drug multi-target therapies become viable for drug developers \cite{li2016human}.
-While the dynamics of each of these systems are quite different, the first step toward influencing any of them requires a choice of where one should apply the external signal.
-This choice is integral to the effectiveness of the proposed intervention.\\
+For example, targeted media campaigns (both beneficial and malicious) on social media platforms have proven to be incredibly effective \citep{grinberg2019fake}, or as our knowledge of human pharmacology grows, multi-drug multi-target therapies become viable for drug developers \citep{li2016human}.
+While the dynamics of each of these systems are significantly different, the first step toward influencing any of them requires a choice of where one should apply the external {control} signal to the system. {In terms of malicious social media campaigns, this means to choose which members of the social network should be targeted by counter measures to provide correct information.
+In terms of multi-drug therapies, this means to choose which drug targets to activate or inhibit by the therapy cocktail For power grid networks, this could mean selecting which lines should receive high voltage direct current links to improve the networks stability \cite{summers2016submodularity}. } This choice is imperative for the effectiveness of the proposed intervention.\\